joematthews/worktree-make/README.md

 ## Specify 'From Branch'

-By default, worktree-make branches off of `main`, to branch off of a different branch, append the branch name to the end:
+By default, worktree-make branches off of `main`.
+To branch off of a different branch, append the branch name to the end:

 ```sh
 worktree-make feat/555-products-backorder master